Daniel Cardona

-Daniel Cardona i Civit (20 August 1890 – 7 March 1943), also known with the pen name of Vibrant or the nickname of l'Irlandès (meaning the Irishman), was a Catalan politician, a prominent figure of 20th-century radical Catalan separatism.
+Daniel Cardona i Civit (20 August 1890 – 7 March 1943), also known with the pen name of Vibrant or the nickname of l'Irlandès (meaning the Irishman), was a Spanish politician, a prominent figure of 20th-century radical Catalan separatism.

 Biography

 He was born in the Jovellanos Street of Barcelona.
 On 25 November 1905, at the age of 15, he threw, from the Haberdasher's where he was employed, a bucket of wet sawdust to a group of Spanish soldiers returning from attacking and breaking the headquarters of the ¡Cu-Cut! and the newspaper La Veu de Catalunya.

 He worked with and became a close friend of the Catalan poet Joan Salvat-Papasseit, who authored the prologue of Cardona's first book, "La batalla", published in 1923.
 He became councillor of Sant Just Desvern on 1 April 1922.
 Exiled to France during the dictatorship of Miguel Primo de Rivera, he was among the plotters of the 1924 "acció del Garraf", a failed attempt of regicide on Alfonso XIII.
 Established in Perpignan, he collaborated with Francesc Macià.

 He was a keen defender of armed insurrection against Spain in the 1920s and the 1930s inspired by the Easter Rising in Ireland of 1916.
 He founded the radical separatist organization Nosaltres Sols!, and the weekly journal of the same name.

 Just after the proclamation of the Second Spanish Republic in April 1931, he became Mayor of Sant Just Desvern on 15 April having won the election for a local list named Esquerra Catalana against a list related to the Regionalist League of Catalonia.
 He also won the elections of January 1934 this time with a list named National Front against the Republican Left of Catalonia.
 After the Events of 6 October 1934, he was detained by the Civil Guard (a Spanish rural police force) in Ponts (West Catalonia) and sent to prison in Lleida (West Catalonia main city).
 The Spanish government ordered him to be transferred to Madrid but amid confusion he escaped.
 He went into exile to France after receiving te condition of political refugee in Brussels.
 After the victory for the Popular Front in the elections of 1936, he returned to Sant Just Desvern and retook office in February 1936.